openjdk/jdk/src/java.base/share/man/keytool.md

     >   `keystore.type=pkcs12`

     To have the tools utilize a keystore implementation other than the default, you can change that line to specify a different keystore type.
-For example, if you want to use the Oracle's `jks` keystore implementation, then change the line to the following:

-    >   `keystore.type=jks`

     **Note:**